Kevin Zhu (violinist): Biography

 Born in Maryland, USA, Kevin Zhu started playing violin at the age of 3.
 He attended elementary and middle schools in Cupertino, California.
 He was a pre-college student of Li Lin at the San Francisco Conservatory of Music.
-As a recipient of a Kovner Fellowship at The Juilliard School, Zhu is studying along with Itzhak Perlman and Li Lin.
+As a recipient of a Kovner Fellowship at The Juilliard School, Zhu studied with Itzhak Perlman and Li Lin, and graduated in 2022.

-Following his success at the Menuhin Competition and Paganini competition, Zhu has been a featured soloist with orchestras such as the Philharmonia Orchestra, the Vienna Chamber Orchestra, the Moscow Virtuosi Orchestra, the Pittsburgh Symphony Orchestra, and the China Philharmonic Orchestra.
+Following his success at the Menuhin and Paganini competitions, Zhu has been a featured soloist with orchestras such as the Philharmonia Orchestra, the Vienna Chamber Orchestra, the Moscow Virtuosi Orchestra, the Pittsburgh Symphony Orchestra, and the China Philharmonic Orchestra.
 He also performs solo recitals across the United States, Italy, Germany, England, Poland, China, and Lebanon.
 Zhu has repeatedly been featured on BBC Radio 3 and NPR's From the Top.
-In 2021-2022, Zhu will perform on a multi-city tour of Italy and will perform a project that involves to play all of Paganini's 24 caprices in one concert.
+In 2021-2022, Zhu performed perform on a multi-city tour of Italy including a project that involves to play all of Paganini's 24 caprices in one concert.
+In 2024, he was the fourth prize winner of the Queen Elisabeth Competition.

 Zhu currently performs on the 1722 ‘Lord Wandsworth’ Stradivarius violin — on long term loan to him from the Ryuji Ueno Foundation and the Rare Violins of New York "In Consortium".